-At the path junction turn right (not sharp right onto a private driveway) to rejoin the DVP, now heading S towards Otford.
+- At the path junction turn right (not sharp right onto a private driveway) to rejoin the DVP, now heading S towards Otford.
 Follow the waymarked route along an enclosed path through a golf course, then the left-hand side of a field.

 Head east along the High Street, passing several refreshment places.
 At the far end skirt around the village pond and take a footpath going up to the church.
 Head east through the churchyard and continue on an enclosed path to the station car park.

-At the far end go through a wooden gate and continue on an enclosed path which leads into the station car park.
-The platform on the near side is for trains to London.
+To complete the walk, take the left-hand path past the south side of the church and head E through the churchyard, with a high brick wall on your left.
+At the far end go through a wooden gate and follow the enclosed path to the station car park.
+Platform 1 on the near side is for trains to London.

 - The North Downs Way runs for 246 km along the length of the North Downs (with two sections at its eastern end), from Farnham in Surrey to Dover in Kent.

-- Magpie Bottom and Polhill Bank are both Local Nature Reserves managed by the Kent Wildlife Trust.
+- Magpie Bottom and Polhill Bank are Local Nature Reserves managed by the Kent Wildlife Trust.
 These areas of chalk grassland support many varieties of orchid.